 Market value risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The Scheme is exposed to the risk of financial loss from a change in the value of its investments.
 This may result in the Scheme's assets failing to deliver the returns required to match the underlying liabilities of the Scheme over the longer term.
 To mitigate market value risk, the scheme has set restrictions on the type of investment it can hold.
+These restrictions are subject to investment limits, in accordance with the LGPS (Management and Investment of Funds) Regulations 2016.
 The Scheme has also adopted benchmark limits on the different types of investments (asset classes) held.
-These are designed to diversify the risk and minimise the impact of poor performance in a particular asset class by achieving a spread of investments across both the main asset classes and geographic / political regions within each asset class.
+These are designed to diversify the risk and minimise the impact of poor performance in a particular asset class by achieving a spread of investments across both the main asset classes and geographic/political regions within each asset class.
 Mitigation against market risk is also achieved by diversifying across multiple investment managers and by regularly reviewing the Investment Strategy and performance of the Scheme.